Language Arts Education Summer-Only

 Course Sequence

-To receive the Master of Arts in Education degree, students must complete 30 units in 2 summers.
-Receive up to 6 units of credit for credential course work completed in the past 4 years.
+To receive the Master of Arts in Teaching Language Arts Education Concentration degree, students must complete 30 units in 2 summers.
+Receive up to 6 units of credit for credential coursework completed in the past 4 years.

-Summer 2026 Course Dates: May 26–July 2 (most summers classes run from last week of May, when SDSU starts summer session, for 6 weeks)
+Summer 2026 Course Dates: May 26–July 2 (most summer classes run from the last week of May, when SDSU starts summer session, for 6 weeks)

 Summer 1